mtumilowicz/linux-terminal-bash-workshop/README.md

         * set delimiter to `:` // default is blank spaces
 * grep textToSearch file
     * used for searching plain-text data sets for lines that match a regular expression
-    * grep -v textToSearch hello.txt // dont have textToSearch
+    * grep -v textToSearch fileToSearchIn // line that does not have textToSearch
+    * grep -f - fileToSearchIn
+        * -f tells grep to obtain its search pattern from a file and - tells it that this file is actually stdin
 * tar
     * create, extract, or list files from a tar file
     * tar -cvf filename.tar file[1..3].txt